VirtuallyCreative/kaizen-101/content/_index.md

-          Chock-full of practical, real-life examples on how to improve your daily developer workflow from tried, tested and repeatedly failed until true methods on,
+          Chock-full of practical, real-life examples on how to improve your daily developer workflow from tried, tested and repeatedly-failed-until-true methods on,

           *   personal development,